-The AD9852 digital synthesizer is a highly integrated device that uses advanced DDS technology, coupled with an internal high speed, high performance D/A converter to form a digitally programmable, agile synthesizer function.
-When referenced to an accurate clock source, the AD9852 generates a highly stable frequency-, phase-, and amplitude-programmable cosine output that can be used as an agile LO in communications, radar, and many other applications.
-The innovative high speed DDS core of the AD9852 provides 48-bit frequency resolution (1 μHz tuning resolution with 300 MHz SYSCLK).
+The AD9854 digital synthesizer is a highly integrated device that uses advanced DDS technology, coupled with two internal high speed, high performance quadrature DACs to form a digitally programmable I and Q synthesizer function.
+When referenced to an accurate clock source, the AD9854 generates highly stable, frequency-phase, amplitude-programmable sine and cosine outputs that can be used as an agile LO in communications, radar, and many other applications.
+The innovative high speed DDS core of the AD9854 provides 48-bit frequency resolution (1 μ Hz tuning resolution with 300 MHz SYSCLK).
 Maintaining 17 bits ensures excellent SFDR.

-The circuit architecture of the AD9852 allows the generation of output signals at frequencies up to 150 MHz, which can be digitally tuned at a rate of up to 100 million new frequencies per second.
-The (externally filtered) cosine wave output can be converted to a square wave by the internal comparator for agile clock generator applications.
+The circuit architecture of the AD9854 allows the generation of simultaneous quadrature output signals at frequencies up to 150 MHz, which can be digitally tuned at a rate of up to 100 million new frequencies per second.
+The sine wave output (externally filtered) can be converted to a square wave by the internal comparator for agile clock generator applications.
 The device provides two 14-bit phase registers and a single pin for BPSK operation.

 For higher-order PSK operation, the I/O interface can be used for phase changes.
-The 12-bit cosine DAC, coupled with the innovative DDS architecture, provides excellent wideband and narrow-band output SFDR.
-When configured with the comparator, the 12-bit control DAC facilitates static duty cycle control in the high speed clock generator applications.
+The 12-bit I and Q DACs, coupled with the innovative DDS architecture, provide excellent wideband and narrow-band output SFDR.
+The Q DAC can also be configured as a user-programmable control DAC if the quadrature function is not desired.
+When configured with the comparator, the 12-bit control DAC facilitates static duty cycle control in high speed clock generator applications.

-The 12-bit digital multiplier permits programmable amplitude modulation, on/off output shaped keying, and precise amplitude control of the cosine DAC output.
-Chirp functionality is also included for wide bandwidth frequency sweeping applications.

-The AD9852 programmable $4\times$ to $20\times$ REFCLK multiplier circuit internally generates the 300 MHz system clock from a lower frequency external reference clock.
+Two 12-bit digital multipliers permit programmable amplitude modulation, on/off output shaped keying, and precise amplitude control of the quadrature output.
+Chirp functionality is also included to facilitate wide bandwidth frequency sweeping applications.
+The programmable $4\times$ to $20\times$ REFCLK multiplier circuit of the AD9854 internally generates the 300 MHz system clock from an external lower frequency reference clock.
 This saves the user the expense and difficulty of implementing a 300 MHz system clock source.

 Direct 300 MHz clocking is also accommodated with either single-ended or differential inputs.
-Single-pin, conventional FSK and the enhanced spectral qualities of ramped FSK are supported.
-The AD9852 uses advanced 0.35 μ CMOS technology to provide this high level of functionality on a single 3.3 V supply.
+Single-pin conventional FSK and the enhanced spectral qualities of ramped FSK are supported.
+The AD9854 uses advanced 0.35 μ m CMOS technology to provide a high level of functionality on a single 3.3 V supply.

-The AD9852 is pin-for-pin compatible with the AD9854 single-tone synthesizer.
-The AD9852 is specified to operate over the extended industrial temperature range of -40° C to $+85^{\circ}$ C.
+The AD9854 is pin-for-pin compatible with the AD9852 single-tone synthesizer.
+It is specified to operate over the extended industrial temperature range of -40° C to $+85^{\circ}$ C.